SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 03 January, 2026 at 23:35:45
+# Last Refreshed - 04 January, 2026 at 23:36:22
 The Latest Activity was a VirtualRide -

-<b>🌥️ Zwift - Tair Dringfa Fechan in Watopia</b>
+<b>☁️ Zwift - Road to Sky in Watopia</b>

-which happened on 02 January, 2026 at 14:53:57
+which happened on 04 January, 2026 at 13:48:17

-Which is 0 years, 0 months, 1 days, 8 hours and 41 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 9 hours and 48 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/16914046269
+You can see it here https://www.strava.com/activities/16935427796

 ## Number of Rides
 How many rides have I done each year?